EmilHvitfeldt/smltar/docs/06_ml_regression.md

 Notice that there is no model yet: `Model: None`.
 It's time to specify the model we will use!
 Let's build a support vector machine (SVM) model.
 While they don't see widespread use in cutting-edge machine learning research today, they are frequently used in practice and have properties that make them well-suited for text classification [@Joachims1998] and can give good performance [@Vantu2016].

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">An SVM model can be used for either regression or classification, and linear SVMs often work well with text data.
-Even better, linear SVMs typically do not need to be tuned (see Section \@ref(tktk) for tuning model hyperparameters).</div>\EndKnitrBlock{rmdnote}
+Even better, linear SVMs typically do not need to be tuned (see Section \@ref(tunelasso) for tuning model hyperparameters).</div>\EndKnitrBlock{rmdnote}

 Before fitting, we set up a model specification.
 There are three components to specifying a model using tidymodels: the model algorithm (a linear SVM here), the mode (typically either classification or regression), and the computational engine we are choosing to use.
-For our linear SVM, let's use the **LiblineaR** engine [R-LiblineaR].
+For our linear SVM, let's use the **LiblineaR** engine [@R-LiblineaR].

 ```r